mkduus/caloosahatchee-red-tide-analysis/README.md

 - `REMApp_Data_ML.ipynb` – Main data processing and machine learning notebook
 - `REMApp_Visualization.ipynb` – Cartopy visualizations and site maps
-- `data/` – Cleaned and raw data sources (if included)
+- `data/` – Cleaned and raw data sources
 - `README.md` – This file

 ## 👥 Team

-This project was completed as part of a course at [Your School/Department Name]
+This project was completed as part of a course at Florida Gulf Coast University
-Team members: [Add names here]
+Team members: Carter Baker, Matthew Duus, Hayden Parks, and Callie Unterreiner